Morten T. Hansen joins Apple University | Source: UC Berkeley

 A collaborative educator focused on business information

-Before serving as a Professor in Entrepreneurship at the French INSTEAD business school and at UCB, the Norwegian-born Morten had been a professor at Harvard Business School and has acted as a senior management consultant for Boston Consulting Group.
+Before serving as a Professor in Entrepreneurship at the French INSEAD business school and at UCB, the Norwegian-born Morten had been a professor at Harvard Business School and has acted as a senior management consultant for Boston Consulting Group.

 In his UCB bio, he described himself as "a management scholar who happens to have a strong interest in information," and cited collaboration as an often overlooked management skill.
 "We know a lot about managing in a hierarchy," he said, "but we know much less about how to manage across many parts."